netdata/netdata/web/gui/custom/README.md

      ></div>
 ```

-netdata supports coma (` , `) or pipe (` | `) separated [simple patterns](../../../libnetdata/simple_pattern/) for dimensions.
+Netdata supports coma (` , `) or pipe (` | `) separated [simple patterns](../../../libnetdata/simple_pattern/) for dimensions.
 By default it searches for both dimension IDs and dimension NAMEs.
 You can control the target of the match with: `data-append-options="match-ids"` or `data-append-options="match-names"`.
 Spaces in `data-dimensions=""` are matched in the dimension names and IDs.

 ### Chart title